calacademy-research/publications_finder/README.md

  Run `python queries.py --single_authors --department [department] --from_year [year] --to_year [year]`
  e.g. `python queries.py --single_authors --department Botany --from_year 2022 --to_year 2022`

-### List journal information for any of the queries above.
+### View journal information for any of the queries above.
   * Also saves a csv sorted by counts of papers by publisher + journal.

 Run `python queries.py --single_authors --department [department] --from_year [year] --to_year [year] --journal_info`
  e.g. `python queries.py --single_authors --department Botany --from_year 2022 --to_year 2022 --journal_info`

-### Save a csv of UN sustainability goals for any of the queries above.
+### View UN sustainability goals for any of the queries above.
-(Saves a csv sorted by goal counts and also prints a count of papers by goal).
+  * Also saves a csv sorted by goal counts.

 Run `python queries.py --single_authors --department [department] --from_year [year] --to_year [year] --sustainable_goals`
  e.g. `python queries.py --single_authors --department Botany --from_year 2022 --to_year 2022 --sustainable_goals`